Suboxone for Opioid Addiction Treatment

 As with other prescription drugs, it is important to avoid buying Suboxone off the street, as it can be difficult to determine if it has been contaminated or mixed with harmful substances.
 Suboxone should not be shared with others as the results could be serious and may differ from person to person.4

-Oxford Treatment Center—a facility that offers both outpatient and inpatient drug and alcohol rehab in Mississippi—utilizes Suboxone during detox, when appropriate, along with evidence-based therapy.
+Oxford Treatment Center—a facility that offers both inpatient and outpatient rehab in Mississippi—utilizes Suboxone as appropriate, along with evidence-based therapy.

-Call to learn more about the rehab admissions process and rehab payment options.
-Admissions navigators are available 24/7 to answer any questions you may have regarding addiction treatment.
+Call to learn more about the rehab admissions process, levels of addiction treatment, rehab payment options.
+Admissions navigators are available 24/7 to answer any questions you may have regarding addiction treatment at our inpatient drug and alcohol rehab in Mississippi

-We've helped 1,000s Start Recovery
+We've Helped 1,000s Start Recovery

 Oxford is located in Etta, Mississippi, which is easily accessible from Memphis.
 Nestled in the countryside, Oxford provides the support you need in a calm and beautiful setting.
-Take the next step toward recovery: learn more about our addiction treatment programs near New Albany or learn about how rehab is affordable for everyone.
+Take the next step toward recovery now.